utah-cs4470-sp23/class/hw9/README.md

 That said, learning to read and understand assembly *is* a goal of this assignment.
 We've written an [Assembly Handbook](../assembly.md), which describes all of the assembly syntax and instructions you need to know.
-You should read it first.
+It also has lots of other information, like how to link and run assembly code.
+You should read it.
 However, the Assembly Handbook doesn't fully spell out how every single JPL expression should be compiled---to determine that, you will need to use the provided JPL compiler, examine and understand its output, and replicate the way it